 They said there needs to be an improvement in , an in solar energy, a strong focus on wind energy, improved research into alternative cooling cycles, a better overview as to how much water is used by power plants, and to stop the use of fossil fuel facilities in parts of the world with scarce water.

 Thermal power plants in the U.S. used as much water as farms did in 2005, and more than four times as much as all U.S. residents, according to news site Treehugger.

 In 2008, power plants in the U.S. withdrew 60 to 170 billion gallons of freshwaterfrom rivers, lakes, streams and aquifers, while using 2.8 to 5.9 billion gallons.

 The only energy systems that do not require cooling cycles are wind, hydropower and some solar power systems - as solar photovoltaics, for example, do require water for cleaning the panels.

-But the world's largest solar thermal plant, the Ivanpah Solar Electric Generating System in California's Mojave Desert, uses dry-cooling technology that dramatically reduces water usage.
+But the world's largest solar thermal plant, the Ivanpah Solar Electric Generating System in California's Mojave Desert, uses dry-cooling that dramatically reduces water usage.